samomezz/Rimworld-Mod_Brainwashing/README.md

 ### To install:

 Place in Mods folder in game install directory.
-Requires Biotech and Ideology DLC (may require other DLCs as well?
-I haven't bothered to check yet)
+Requires Ideology DLC